Education Research Current About VU Amsterdam NL

 Make an appointment

-The confidential counsellors are there for you in case you encounter undesirable behaviour, such as discrimination, (sexual) harassment or bullying.
+The confidential counsellors are there for you in case you encounter undesirable behaviour, such as bullying, discrimination, racism or (sexual) harassment.

 The confidential counsellors are there to:

-• guide you in case you want to have the matter mediated or if you want to submit a complaint to the Complaints Committee;
+• to assist you in case you want to have the matter mediated or if you want to submit a complaint to an independent committee;

-Contact a confidential counselor via the general email address vertrouwenspersonen-studenten@vu.nl.
+You can contact a confidential counselor via the general email address vertrouwenspersonen-studenten@vu.nl.
 We aim to respond to your email as quickly as possible and schedule an appointment.
-If you prefer to speak with the confidential counselors by phone, please email your request to be called back.
+If you prefer to speak with the confidential counselors by phone, please email requesting a call back.

 What can you contact the confidential counsellor for?